Facebook unveils new controls for kids using its platforms - NewsBreak

 Facebook unveils new controls for kids using its platforms

-NEW YORK (AP) — Facebook, in the aftermath of damning testimony that its platforms harm children, will be introducing several features including prompting teens to take a break using its photo sharing app Instagram, and “nudging” teens if they are repeatedly looking at the same content that’s not conducive to their well-being.
+Facebook in the aftermath of damning testimony that its platforms harm children, will be introducing several features including prompting teens to take a break using its photo sharing app Instagram and “nudging" teens if they are repeatedly looking at the same content that's not conducive to their well-being.

 “We are constantly iterating in order to improve our products,” Clegg told Dana Bash on “State of the Union" Sunday.
 “We cannot, with a wave of the wand, make everyone’s life perfect.
 What we can do is improve our products, so that our products are as safe and as enjoyable to use."